 London Museum

-The Museum's moving image items are integrated into other collection groups.
-For example, the Museum holds moving image related to its working history collections which record workplaces and work practices that have since disappeared e.g. Whitefriars glass, Marshall & Snelgrove department store, Richard Oliver, London’s last traditional watchmaker and Greorge Payne& co., London’s last tea blender & packer.
+The Museum's moving image items are integrated into a number of other collection groups including moving image material related to the Museum's working history collections which record workplaces and work practices that have since disappeared e.g. Whitefriars glass, Marshall & Snelgrove department store, Richard Oliver, London’s last traditional watchmaker and George Payne & co., London’s last tea blender & packer.
 The Museum also holds ‘video-histories’, life story interviews with individual Londoners.
 This part of the collection has a strong bias towards capturing London’s cultural diversity.
-Moving image material is also held in our art collections for example a piece by artist Susan Hillier; and our archaeology collections, for example video records of archaeological excavations in London since the 1980s.
-There is a small group of documentary films from the 1960s by Peter Davis.
+Moving image material is also held in their art collections, for example a piece by artist Susan Hillier; and their archaeology collections, such as video records of archaeological excavations in London since the 1980s.
+There is also a small group of documentary films from the 1960s by Peter Davis.

 76 12